 Crate Brewery – Open: Every Day

-Queen’s Yard seems to have become something of a craft beer mecca.
+Queen’s Yard seems to have become something of a craft beer pilgrimage site.
 Of the liberal sprinkle of small breweries here that have tap rooms open daily, Crate is one of the livelier spots.
 There are a range of spaces at Crate, some of which can be hired out for private events.
 The rest of the time it’s a laid-back venue created from up-cycled materials (check out the old, rusty bedspring lampshades) to enjoy fresh beer and a homemade pizza.

 Unit 7 Queen’s Yard, E9